 IMPORTANT: Eligibility for exchange is not the same as eligibility for OS-HELP.
 If you intend to take out an OS-HELP loan to support your exchange, you must ensure you meet the OS-HELP eligibility criteria in addition to the exchange eligibility below.
 Check the OS-HELP page for details.

-Faculty pre-approval for a minimum of 9 units for each semester of exchange
+Faculty pre-approval for a minimum of 9 units credit for each semester of exchange

 4.5 GPA or above for the degree/s for which you want to go on exchange.

-- Some host institutions require a higher GPA.
-Check individual program brochures before selecting preferences.
+- Some host universities require a higher GPA.
+Check individual host university pages before selecting preferences.

 - Only a University of Adelaide GPA for the relevant degree/s, as published on a University of Adelaide transcript, will be considered.